pdp10/AstroJournal/README.md

 ## Description:
-This Java application imports files containing astronomy observations and generates an integrated journal document in PDF format using Latex.
+This Java application imports files containing astronomy observations and generates an integrated journal document in PDF format using LaTeX.
 Observation files can be edited using a common Spreadsheet software (e.g. Google Spreadsheet, LibreOffice Calc, Office Excel) or any common text editor (e.g. MS Wordpad, Emacs, Kate, or GEdit) and must be saved